 I think the caterpillars are known by a nickname involving footballers’ jerseys.
 The beetles are going forth to multiply.

-This week’s photo challenge from the Daily Post is Surprise.
+This week’s photo challenge from the Daily post is Satisfaction.